vulpo-dev/auth/guides/docs/03-develop/02-auth-shell.md

 ## Set up

 Make sure you have an instance of the authentication server running and you have installed the required packages.
-Head over to our [Quickstart Guide](../01-quickstart.md) in order to get your envirnoment up and running.
+Head over to our [Quickstart Guide](../01-quickstart.md) in order to get your environment up and running.

 ### Install packages
 `npm install @vulpo-dev/auth-ui react-router-dom`

-### Configute the shell
+### Configure the shell

 1. Initialize the [`AuthClient`](https://auth.vulpo.dev/docs/web/classes/sdk_src_main.AuthClient)
 ```tsx